TechnonHims/Learn-to-make-pull-request/README.md

 6. Add your name to Contributers.md file, wherever you wish (preferrably on the top).

-7. Now Add an image of any place which you like the most in the Memories folder.
+7. Now add your favourite image of any place which you like the most in the Memories folder.

-8. Write the name of the places in the Landmark folder.
+8. Write the name of the places in the Adventure folder.
     You can do the above two processes either manually by cut paste #or you can use cd command on terminal to mive to the directory in which you need to make changes, then add those changes in the directory using : cp <path of file to copy> ~/Desktop/Learn-to-make-pull-request/<dir_name>

  9. After making all changes, just add all the files on the staging area using : git add --all